Currency banner with market chart and symbols

 SWIFT bank transfer (via your high street bank)

 The default for most UK businesses.
-Reliable but expensive — 2–3% margin plus fees, potentially slower (2–5 working days), and subject to intermediary deductions.
-Suitable for occasional payments where cost is not a priority.
+Reliable but expensive — 2–3% margin plus fees, potentially slower (2–5 working days).
+See our SWIFT transfers guide for full detail.
 Poor value for regular, high-volume supplier payments.

 Currency specialist (recommended for regular payments)